smetanadvorak/alpes_hand_interface/README.md

 ```python
 vel = h.read_velocities() # Returns a six-element list
 ```
+Returned values are the angular velocities of the motor shafts measured in rpm (rotations per minute).

 __Caveat__: unfortunately, microcontroller always return the absolute angular velocity, not taking into account the direction of the rotation.
 Logically, register __DIR\_MOTEUR\_CODEUR__, specified in the hand's documentation, should contain the direction of rotation (in it's first or second bit).
 However, we have read these bits and found out that they do not change in function of rotation of the motors.
 We have left the corresponding method in AlpesHand (see __AlpesHand.read\_velocities\_and\_directions()__).